A Mental Health-Focused Guide to Psilocybin

 Interestingly, the low dose group fared the best.

 The same researchers measured neurogenesis and found the highest number of new neurons in the hippocampus as a result of this low dose treatment.

 Remember, the brain can't "unlearn" or learn new tricks without neurogenesis.

 Imagine a road or traffic being routed through a real bad town (the traumatic event marbleized in memory and brain architecture).

 You need construction crews to build around it or to demolish the town and rebuild it!
+Huge implications for addiction.